MPLS Segment Routing, Part 2: Junos Config!

 When I was first learning SR-MPLS, one thing that really confused me was how exactly you’d go about choosing the label block you want to allocate to your node SIDs.
 What if you choose a block of MPLS labels that’s already in use?

-Well, long-time Junos users may know that some versions of Junos also start allocating pseudowire VPN labels from 800,000.
+Well, anyway, long-time Junos users may know that some versions of Junos also start allocating pseudowire VPN labels from 800,000.

 Through all of my reading, I was constantly screaming some questions in my mind: